microsoft/azure-quantum-python/azure-quantum/tests/README.md

 ### Cannot Overwrite Existing Cassette Exception ###

-Even when you intend to simply playback the recordings, without recording it again, sometimes the Python VCR framework may give you an error like "Cannot Overwrite Existing Cassette".
+When the intention is to simply playback the recordings without recording it again, sometimes the Python VCR framework may give an error "Cannot Overwrite Existing Cassette".

 #### Cause ####
 The way VCR works is by working like a HTTP proxy.